contacto@vag-global.com

 Introduction

-A private company consulted the MTPE as to whether workers with continuous working days of less than four hours are entitled to a 45-minute refreshment break, especially when their schedule coincides with the usual times for breakfast, lunch or dinner.
-In response, the MTPE indicated that the right to a refreshment break is not conditioned by the length of the working day, but by the coincidence of working hours with the periods allocated for main meals.
+A private company consulted the MTPE regarding whether workers with continuous working days of less than four hours are entitled to a 45-minute refreshment break, especially when their schedule fits with the usual times for breakfast, lunch, or dinner.
+In response, the MTPE indicated that the right to a refreshment break does not depend on the length of the working day, but on the coincidence of working hours with the periods allocated for main meals.
 Therefore, if a part-time worker is working during these periods, they would be entitled to a refreshment break of at least 45 minutes.
-This time is not considered part of the working day, unless otherwise agreed by collective agreement.
+This time is not included in the working day, unless otherwise agreed by the collective agreement.

 Labor law experts have expressed conflicting opinions regarding the MTPE’s position.
-Some argue that the refreshment period is designed for full and continuous working days, with the purpose of allowing the worker to recover energy after a long day.
+Some argue that the refreshment period is for full and continuous working days to permit the worker to recover energy after a long day.
 From this perspective, applying the refreshment to reduced working days could distort its original purpose.

-The Labor Inspection Tribunal (TFL) has issued resolutions that reinforce the importance of refreshment time as a fundamental and inalienable right for workers.
-These resolutions underline that the purpose of refreshment is to safeguard the physical and psychological health of the worker, allowing them to disconnect and satisfy basic needs during the working day.
+The TFL (Tribunal de Fiscalización Laboral – Labor Inspection Tribunal) has issued resolutions to enhance the importance of the refreshment break as a fundamental and inalienable right for workers.
+These resolutions emphasize that the refreshment is to safeguard the physical and psychological health of the worker, allowing them to disconnect and satisfy basic needs during the working day.

-Our labor law specialists have pointed out that these regulations on refreshments are aimed at full and continuous working days.
-They argue that, in the case of reduced working days, the purpose of refreshments may not be applicable in the same way, since the purpose of the break is to allow the worker to recover during long working days.
-However, the MTPE’s interpretation emphasizes the importance of timing coinciding with main meals, regardless of the length of the working day.
+Our labor law specialists indicate that these regulations on refreshments address full and continuous working days.
+They argue that, in the case of reduced working days, the purpose of refreshments may not apply in the same way, since the purpose of the break is to allow the worker to recover during long working days.
+Conversely, the MTPE’s interpretation emphasizes the importance of timing coinciding with main meals, regardless of the length of the working day.

-It is therefore essential that employers review and, if necessary, adjust their internal policies to ensure that part-time workers who work during times that coincide with main meals receive the corresponding refreshment time.
-This not only ensures compliance with labor regulations, but also contributes to the well-being and productivity of employees.
+It is therefore essential that employers review and, if necessary, adjust their internal policies to ensure that part-time workers who work during times coinciding with main meals receive the corresponding refreshment break.
+It ensures compliance with labor regulations and contributes to the well-being and productivity of employees.

 Conclusion

 The debate over the right to refreshments for part-time workers highlights the need for greater regulatory clarity in the Peruvian labor market.
-In the meantime, it is essential that employers and workers maintain an open and constructive dialogue aimed at guaranteeing working conditions that promote well-being and productivity, respecting the rights and responsibilities of both parties.
+In the meantime, employers and employees must maintain an open and constructive dialogue aimed at guaranteeing working conditions that promote welfare and productivity, respecting the rights and responsibilities of both parties.